ibrahimjabarkhel/toolkit-for-generating-test-data/README.md

 # toolkit-for-generating-test-data

-This toolkit is basically subsetting and downsampling a genomic data so that we can use as a test data.
-As a developer, we use test data oftenly.
-It's better to use a section of whole data to test our model because small data is good for quick test.
-Sometimes, there are very big data's which will take more than a 24 hrs to run on their pipelines.
-Therefore, its a good way to generate their own small test data.
+This toolkit was developed with the goal of creating genomic test data by subsetting and downsampling BAM, CRAM, and SAM files.
+As a developer, we use test data often.
+It's sometimes better to use a section of whole data to test our model because small data is good for a quick test.
+Sometimes, there are very big datasets which will take more than a 24 hrs to run on their pipelines.
+Therefore, it is good to have a way to generate our own small test data.

 ## Authors

 Ibrahim Jabarkhel ibrahimjabarkhil747@gmail.com <br>
 Nicholas Vasquez nivasquez@csumb.edu <br>
-Ash O'farrell aofarrel@ucsc.edu
+Ash O'Farrell aofarrel@ucsc.edu

 ## How to run toolkit-for-generating-test-data
 If user doesn't want to build their own toolkit than go to section "Running Workflow with Dockstore CLI"